Silver Alert issued for 69-year-old man from Richardson

-RICHARDSON, Texas — The Texas Department of Public Safety has issued a Silver Alert for a 69-year-old man last seen Thursday afternoon on the 100 block of W. Cityline Dr. in Richardson.
+RICHARDSON, Texas — The Texas Department of Public Safety has issued a Silver Alert for a 69-year-old man who was last seen Thursday afternoon on the 100 block of W. Cityline Drive in Richardson.

 He was last seen wearing a grey hat, grey jacket, green plaid shirt, jeans, and black shoes.